 There is something about Seville that just seems less rushed than you were expecting.

 Yes, there is bustle, and traffic, and a pretty healthy tourism economy at work.
 The Real Alcazar can be crowded with visitors.
 You have to surreptitiously check if cafes nearest the attractions are serving authentic food or tourist food.
 But these don’t seem to add up to the same hectic pressure you find in other cities of this size.
 Instead, we found an understated vibe that seems to float down every street.
 Locals and tourists alike seemed to us to be less hurried, and less demanding.

 Take a few steps from the well-trodden path and you can slow down, and mix in among the locals.
 Simple tapas bars, regular shopping precincts and parks are all a traveller needs need to feel more at home.
 In Seville, you’ll find these with ease.

 2. So walkable

 We booked our Airbnb apartment in the Old Town, and this is where the compact nature of the city comes into its own.
-Even with children (kids set your daily walking limit!) it was never more than a 25 minutes stroll to the things we wanted to see, or to get back to our flat.
+Even with children (you don’t set your daily walking limit, kids do!) it was never more than a 25 minutes stroll to the things we wanted to see, or to get back to our flat.